All Episodes

 That's where the money has gone.

-That's where the uh strategizing has focused.
+That's where the strategizing has focused.

-But there's some people who served with Newt when he was speaker of the House who won't give specifics, but they'll tell you they hated him.
+But there's some people who served with Newt when he was Speaker of the House who won't give specifics, but they'll tell you they hated him.

 They hated his leadership, hated his ego.